ingararntzen/timingdocs/docs/source/observablemap.rst

     It would also have been possible to expose three events (**insert**, **modify**, **delete**) instead of two events (**change**, **remove**).
     However, the latter is often more convenient, as **insert** and **modify** events are frequently handled the same way.
-On the other hand, if the disticion matters the event argument of the *change* event may be used to tell them apart.
+On the other hand, if the distincion matters the event argument of the *change* event may be used to tell them apart.
 See :ref:`observablemap-earg`.

 Batch Event